 - 2 underfilled Tablespoons coconut oil

 - Note that the coconut oil will make it a softer lip balm versus more solid, which I actually like better.
 So it’s basically equal parts of the three, keeping in mind that the heavier you are on coconut oil, the softer.
+Also in warmer climates you may want to put in a little less coconut oil as it will soften up in the heat.

 - Stir until completely melted